 Cold Forging – Mass Production

-- Cutting – When structural bolts are mass produced, they start out as a long coil or wire, which is fed through a machine to be straightened.
+- Cutting – When structural bolts are mass-produced, they start out as a long coil of wire, which is fed through a machine to be straightened.
 This is an important process since any deformation or slight bend can result in a weakness of the bolt.
 Once straightened, the wire is fed into a shear which cuts it into sections slightly longer than the required bolt length, with the excess length used to make up the bolt head.

 Hot Forging – Custom Size Production

 - Cutting – If a structural bolt is manufactured using a hot forging process, the first step is to cut the steel to the appropriate length.
-Most commonly, the round bar is hot rolled into straight lengths measured at 20 feet, which will then be either sheared or saw cut to lengths slightly longer that the required bolt length.
-As is the case with cold forged fasteners, the additional length is material needed to make up the head of the bolt.
+Most commonly, the round bar is hot rolled into straight lengths measured at 20 feet, which will then be either sheared or saw cut to lengths slightly longer than the required bolt length.
+As is the case with cold-forged fasteners, the additional length is the material needed to make up the head of the bolt.

 6. Certification & Testing

-Certification – Certification documents required for ASTM A325 structural bolts consists of the material test reports from the steel mill as well as the results of the mechanical testing performed on the finished fastener.
-Mill test reports should always be provided with any high strength grade of fastener, regardless of whether the end user has requested them.
+Certification – Certification documents required for ASTM A325 structural bolts consist of the material test reports from the steel mill as well as the results of the mechanical testing performed on the finished fastener.
+Mill test reports should always be provided with any high strength grade of fastener, regardless of whether the end-user has requested them.